 Reheat on a stovetop or slow cooker on low heat until warmed through, stirring occasionally.
 Adjust thickness with additional broth or heavy cream as needed.

 You can freeze this recipe, yes.
-Transfer the cooled gravy to a freezer safe container and freeze for up to 3 months.
+Transfer the cooled gravy to a freezer-safe container and freeze for up to 3 months.
 Thaw in the refrigerator.
 Reheat over low heat either on a stovetop (stir frequently) or in a crockpot.
 Add broth or cream to adjust the consistency if needed.

-Make Ahead Low Carb & Keto Gravy
+Low Carb Ketogenic Gravy Recipe

 - 1 stick butter